Third Pillar: All you need to know to retire in Switzerland

 You can invest either in the form of a bank account or as insurance.
 We cover both of them in detail in the next two sections.

 In both cases, contributions to your third pillar are tax-advantaged.
-Each year, you can deduct up to 7056 CHF (as of 2023) from your salary.
+Each year, you can deduct up to 7056 CHF (in 2024) from your salary.
 The exact amount removed from your taxes depends on your income.
 You can generally save 2000 CHF per year in taxes by contributing the maximum to your third pillar.

 The amount of the deduction can vary each year.
 If you want to keep informed about the maximum contribution, you should consult the official Swiss third pillar website.